olga-osipova/Rest-ServiceNow-Call/README.md

 # Rest-ServiceNow-Call
-Calling User table in a ServiceNow developer instance and performing DB operations
+Calling User table from a ServiceNow developer instance by localhost AngularJS SPA and performing DB operations

 1. Create a CORS rule in your ServiceNow Developer instance ('sys_cors_rule' table):
 Name: localhost